Siena Cathedral Pulpit: History

-The Artist
+The artist

-According to the Siena Cathedral archives, Nicola Pisano was born to Petrus de Apulia between 1200 and 1205 in the city of Apulia.
-Nicola may have trained in the Imperial workshops of Holy Roman Emperor Frederick II who encouraged artists towards the "revival of classical forms" where "the representational traditions of classical art were given new life and spiritual force".
+According to the Siena Cathedral archives, Nicola Pisano was born to Petrus de Apulia between 1200 and 1205 in Apulia.
+Nicola may have trained in the imperial workshops of Holy Roman Emperor Frederick II who encouraged artists towards the "revival of classical forms" where "the representational traditions of classical art were given new life and spiritual force".
 Frederick favoured the fusion of the classical and Christian traditions.

 Before his commission on the Siena Cathedral Pulpit, Nicola had worked on two griffin heads in Apulia modeled with "light surface undulations, giving a soft chiaroscuro effect" which shows that he was influenced by Roman sculpture early on in his career.
 Commenting on the inspiration that Roman sarcophagi had on Nicola, Vasari wrote, "Nicola, pondering over the beauty of this work and being greatly pleased therewith, put so much study and diligence into imitating this manner and some other good sculptures that were in these other ancient sarcophagi, that he was judged, after no long time, the best sculptor of his day; there being in Tuscany in those times."

 Nicolas' first recorded work was the pulpit inside the Baptistery in Pisa, Italy in 1260.
 This piece is the forerunner of the Sienese pulpit in multiple ways.
-One being the “Synthesis of French Gothic and Classical elements and incorporates a programme of great complexity.”
-This Pisan pulpit is also raised up on columns three “resting on plain bases” and three “resting on the backs of lions” This pulpit, like the Sienese one also has rectangular relief panels that contain the Narrative of the life of Christ, but is told in only six sections where as there are eight panels on Siena’s pulpit.
+One being the "Synthesis of French Gothic and Classical elements and incorporates a programme of great complexity."
+This Pisan pulpit is also raised up on columns three "resting on plain bases" and three "resting on the backs of lions" This pulpit, like the Sienese one also has rectangular relief panels that contain the Narrative of the life of Christ, but is told in only six sections where as there are eight panels on Siena’s pulpit.
 With the Pisan pulpit we see Nicola hone his classical style.

-The Pulpit
+The pulpit

 The pulpit itself is octagonal and it has a central column on a pedestal that is encircled with the carved figures of ‘Philosophy’ and the ‘Seven Liberal Arts’.
-There are eight outer columns made of granite, porphyry and green marble that are “supported alternately, like the Pisa pulpit on flat bases and lions.”>On the Panels, there are carved reliefs that “represent a Christological cycle from the Visitation to the Last Judgment.
+There are eight outer columns made of granite, porphyry and green marble that are "supported alternately, like the Pisa pulpit on flat bases and lions."
+On the Panels, there are carved reliefs that "represent a Christological cycle from the Visitation to the Last Judgment.
 An aspect of these panels is that each one shows more than one subject, whereas, the Last Judgment is told in the space of two reliefs.
 The panels of this monumental pulpit share the same compression style of the Late Antique and Roman sarcophagi.
 In between each of the panels on the corner sections Nicola chose to include Christian symbols to help make the story line of the panels to flow more effortlessly.
 The many figures in each scene with their chiaroscuro effect show a richness of surface, motion and narrative.

-The seven scenes on the parapet that narrate the Life of Christ.
+Seven scenes of narrative relief on the parapet show parts of the Life of Christ: